On the Equivalence of Zero-Sum Games and Conic Programs: The Minimax Theorem proves Strong Duality almost always

-We now show that the converse is ``almost always" true when the strategy spaces are reflexive Banach spaces, i.e., we prove that Theorem \ref{th:3.3} is \textit{almost equivalent} to strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}.
-By ``almost" here we mean that a particular case exists, when the game value is equal to zero, where neither problem is strictly feasible, the complementarity conditions fail, and a non-zero duality gap exists.
-We give a particular example which illustrates this ``pathology".

-In what follows we still assume that the spaces $X,\;Y$ are reflexive Banach spaces, paired with their dual reflexive Banach spaces $X^*,\;Y^*$ respectively, and that the cones $C^*,\;K^*$ are solid.
-Further, for any $c\in X^*$, $b\in Y^*$, we define the null sets (orthogonal complements)
+We now show that the converse is ``almost always" true when the strategy spaces are bases of convex cones, namely, we prove that minimax is \textit{almost equivalent} to strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}.
+In what follows we still assume that the spaces $X,\;Y$ are reflexive Banach spaces, paired with their dual reflexive Banach spaces $X^*,\;Y^*$, respectively, and that the cones $C^*,\;K^*$ are solid.
+Further, for every $c\in X^*$, $b\in Y^*$, we define the null sets (orthogonal complements)